-Today, our ‘My Favourite Hotel’ review is from Scottsdale, Arizona!
+Today, our ‘My Favourite Hotel’ review is from Scottsdale, Arizona, at The Canyon Suites part of The Phoenician resort.

 If you are into golfing, love hiking and prefer a year-round average temperature of 21°C, The Canyon Suites at The Phoenician should be put on your list.